 Sleep apnea is a serious, potentially life-threatening condition in which an individual repeatedly stops breathing while he or she sleeps.
 Apnea literally means “without breath”.
 This condition can occur at any age, though there is a higher risk for patients over 40 years old.
+Surprisingly, sleep apnea is sometimes linked to dental problems.
 Total Care Dental provides the most comprehensive dental health care services in Madison, including diagnosis and treatment of sleep apnea.

 The Cause of Sleep Apnea

 Some patients diagnosed with bruxism may actually have sleep apnea.
+Bruxism is a tooth grinding condition which can wear away at your teeth while you sleep.
 If you have been diagnosed with bruxism in the past and have not seen improvement, check with our dentists to see if it’s possible the cause of your teeth grinding is sleep apnea.

 How Is Sleep Apnea Diagnosed?

 A diagnostic sleep study by a board certified sleep physician is the main way of receiving a sleep apnea diagnosis.
 The study will include a series of tests to reach a diagnosis.
 For most patients, this means going to a sleep lab where they will be monitored throughout the night to confirm if and when they encounter breathing difficulty.

 Total Care Dental offers an alternative to being tested in a traditional sleep lab.
 Our home sleep study will measure your sleep latency and effectiveness, oxygen levels, breathing, snoring, REM sleep, and heart rate in the comfort of your own bed!
 Using various forms of noninvasive equipment we will be able to relay all of your necessary sleep data to a certified medical professional for them to accurately evaluate your condition.
 Contact Total Care Dental for more information and to get started on an at-home sleep study program.